codus/rest_api/README.md

 # RestApi - RESTful client for everything

 **RestApi** aims to be a generic RESTful client for ruby.
 The goal is to build a friendly API client that you can use right away with minimum configuration.
-But, if you want, you can bend the client as you wish
+But, if you want, you can bend the client as you wish.

 ## Installation